Flammable1850/pacman-cache-automation/README.md

 sudo systemctl status paccache.timer

-Note that you do not need to se the time to monthly, this is up to personal preference and use.
+Note that you do not need to set the time to monthly, this depends on person to person use.